cFos/l10n/README.md

 cfos_test = "Oh, and you should taste that "perfect" hamburger!";
 ```

-Program will think that our string is `"Oh, and you should taste that "`, which actually isn't what we meant.
+Program will think that our string is `"Oh, and you should taste that "`, which actually is only part of our string.

+It happens, because program always assuming that first `"` marks beginning of string and second `"` — it's ending (which in our example occurring in the middle of string).

-Answer is quite simple — such characters should be escaped with `\`, like this one:
+To solve that issue such characters should be escaped with `\`, like in this example:

 ```
 cfos_test = "Oh, and you should taste that \"perfect\" hamburger!";
 ```

-In our final product it will output correct `Oh, and you should taste that "perfect" hamburger!`
+In our final product it will output correct `Oh, and you should taste that "perfect" hamburger!`.
+Note that escaping `\` does not appear in output.

 Sometime you'll need to output `\` character.
-However, how can you do it if it's marking escaping by itself?
+But how it can be done, if escaping character doesn't appear in output?

-For example:
+For example,

 ```
 cfos_test = "Take a look at C:\folder";
 ```

-Such string will output `Take a look at C:folder`, without `\` which isn't what we want, of course.
+will output `Take a look at C:folder`, without `\`, because program will think that `\` escaping here character `f`.

 To fix it, we should escape `\` characters with `\` too, like this: